-Depression is a common illness that we often hear about, yet ironically usually have difficulty recognizing, particularly in ourselves.
+Depression is a common illness that we often hear about, yet ironically, we usually have difficulty recognizing it, particularly in ourselves.
 Therefore, oftentimes too many people living with depression don’t seek proper treatment.
 However, by arming ourselves with the facts about the illness, we can learn to distinguish it from a simple case of the blues, understand the symptoms and underlying causes, and therefore seek effective treatment.
 Remember, depression is common, more than just feeling down and most importantly, depression is treatable!

 Depression is common